 We believe that Jesus will return soon to setup God's kingdom on earth.
-He will bring about worldwide peace, safety, plenty, joy and everlasting life - the only solution for the world's problems.
+He will bring about worldwide peace, plenty, joy and everlasting life - the only solution for the world's problems.

 The Christadelphian organisation was formed in the mid-1800s.
 A British doctor, John Thomas, was caught in a storm out at sea and decided that if he made it to land he would look for God's truth.
 He was saved from the storm, and spent the rest of his life studying God's word.

-There are around 50,000 Christadelphians worldwide.
+There are around 60,000 Christadelphians worldwide.
 We meet in Canada, the USA, South America, the UK, Europe, Russia, the Middle East, Africa, India, Asia, the Philippines, Indonesia, Australia and New Zealand.
 In the Pacific there are members in Papua New Guinea, the Solomon Islands, Vanuatu, Fiji, Tonga and the Cook Islands.

 We are a fairly close-knit, lay community with no paid clergy.
 Different people take turns to lead and exhort the Sunday morning memorial meeting.